 Now, I hate it when people tell me how good I have it.
 As any economist would tell you, we tend to adjust to our conditions rather quickly.
-This is why a billionaire will have just as bad a day due to his poorly presented blue-fin tuna lunch as I will have when my filet-o-fish from Mickey D’s stays in the fryer too long (this is why Tim Ferriss recommends we practice poverty).
-Basically, no matter how rich you are, you must resist the tendency to compare yourself to others.
-German billionaire Adolf Merckle was the richest man in Germany, until his fortunes decline $4,000,000,000.
-This loss put him at the third richest man in Germany.
-Yes, a 4 billion dollar loss is a big deal, no doubt, but when the man lost four billion he had $12 billion total.
-Even though he had $8 billion after the 4 billion dollar hit–he committed suicide after the $4 billion loss.
+This is why a billionaire will have just as bad a day due to his poorly presented blue-fin tuna lunch as I will have when my filet-o-fish from Mickey D’s stays in the fryer too long (and, this is why Tim Ferriss recommends we practice poverty).
+No matter how rich you are, resist the temptation to compare yourself to others.
+A recent example of how this can go wrong is German billionaire Adolf Merckle.
+As the tag “billionaire” suggests, he was the richest man in Germany.
+Then, his company took a hit in the stock market, and his fortunes declined $4,000,000,000.
+This four billion dollar loss dropped him to the third richest man in Germany.
+Due to this fact, Merclke committed suicide.
+Now, he still had over 8 billion dollars after this loss, but compared to his rich friends, he was no longer number one.
+He was number three, and he couldn’t bear the thought of it.

 Would Merckle’s life been any different having 8 billion vs. 12 billion?
-No. The man drove a 4-year old VW Golf.
+Well, the man drove a 4-year old VW Golf.

 Ok.
 Back to the law.
 This brief article is a tad more technical than my typical ramblings.
 We’re going to delve into how a technical violation of probation can be dismissed.
-Let me set the stage here.
-If someone is violated late in their probationary term, pay very close attention to the “termination date” of the probationary period, because the violation must be addressed before the termination date.
-So, say you’re put on two years of probation, beginning March 28, 2015.
-Your probation terminates on March 27, 2017.
+Let me set the stage.
+When someone is violated late in their probationary term, we must pay very close attention to probation’s “termination date”, because the violation must be addressed before the termination date.
+For example, say you’re put on two years of probation, beginning March 28, 2015.
+My math isn’t perfect, but roughly speaking, this two year probationary term ends on March 27, 2017.
 Just a little over a week from today.
 Now, if probation files a violation and you are picked up on the warrant on March 28th, the violation must be dismissed.
 Why?
-How?
 Keep reading. (exciting, I know) First, it would probably help to explain what a “technical” violation of probation is.
 If you violate probation by failing to pay restitution, or cost of supervision fees (for example), such failures to pay are considered technical violations.
 On the other side of this coin, if the probationer is arrested for committing a new crime, that new arrest would be considered a “substantive” violation of probation.

 There’s lots of talk of speedy trial rights when a citizen is initially arrested, but violations of probation do not have time restrictions, unless you’re dealing with a technical violation.
 To understand how this works, let’s examine Lewin v.
 State, 192 So.
 3d 91 (Fla.
 4th DCA 2016).
 Lewin violated his probation in three ways: (1) he failed to make restitution payments, (2) he failed to pay for drug testing, and (3) he failed to pay supervision costs.
 The court imposed a 5 year prison sentence for this violation.
 Lewin appealed, claiming the court had no right to sentence him on a probationary term that had already expired.